-If a serious behaviour incident occurs, such as physical or verbal aggression, use of derogatory language, or a defiant refusal to follow a reasonable instruction (including persisting with negative behaviour after a second amber warning has been given), then a red waring may be given.
-One red card in a half term prevents a child attending the whole school Good to be Green reward.
-They will instead spend time reflecting on their behaviour with a senior member of staff.
+If a serious behaviour incident occurs, such as physical or verbal aggression, use of derogatory language, or a defiant refusal to follow a reasonable instruction (including persisting with negative behaviour after a second amber warning has been given), then a red may be issued.
+One red in a half term prevents a child attending the whole school Good to be Green reward.
+They will instead spend time reflecting on their behaviour with an adult, and take part in a restorative activity."